era-platform/cene-for-racket/notes/20190731-lexical-units.md

 A bounded declaration operation.

 Defines an unceremonious expression operation, which is a kind of macro.
-This works just like `def-bounded-expr-op` except for the kind of macro it defines and the fact that this kind of macro receives no `text-input-stream-arg`.
+This works just like `def-bounded-expr-op` except for the kind of macro it defines and the fact that this kind of macro neither receives an `text-input-stream-arg` nor passes along an updated text input stream to its `extfx-then-arg`.
 Unlike a bounded expression operation, which is typically called with syntax like `(foo ...)`, an unceremonious expression operation is typically called with syntax like `foo` -- which is to say, just an identifier by itself.

 ---